 The adult applicants of SSI may be retroactively determined to be not work-eligible once they are approved for SSI benefits.
 Previously reported work participation data may be revised to remove these individuals from work-eligible status.
 The data revision may include adjustments made retroactively to the beginning of the Federal Fiscal Year (FFY) that includes the review month.
-In addition, the revision must occur by the end of the reporting period for the Fiscal Year (FY), i.e., December 31.
+In addition, the revision must occur by the end of the calendar year.